freeipa/freeipa/workshop.rst

 see output detailing the operations being completed.
 Unlike ``ipa-server-install``, client enrolment only takes a few seconds.

-Users in your FreeIPA domain can now log onto FreeIPA-enrolled hosts, subject to *Host-based access control* (HBAC) rules.
+Users in your FreeIPA domain can now log into FreeIPA-enrolled hosts, subject to *Host-based access control* (HBAC) rules.
 Users logged onto the host can also acquire Kerberos tickets for accessing *services* in your domain.